Podcast outreach hasn't stopped working.

 ...the host has to do the work instead.

-And when that happens repeatedly, even decent opportunities get ignored.
+When that happens repeatedly, even good opportunities get ignored.

 "Quality over quantity" isn't a philosophy.
 It's practical.

-At 00:23:59, the conversation lands on something many experienced publicists already know:
+At 00:23:59, the conversation lands on something experienced publicists already know:

 "The key is to figure out the show that you want to be on, learn about that show, and then refine the pitch to really say, hey, we understand your show.
 We understand your audience."